web-infra-dev/rsbuild/packages/document/docs/en/plugins/list/index.md

 });
 ```

-## Universal Plugins
+## Official Plugins

-The following are universal plugins that can be used in Rspack mode and Webpack mode of Rsbuild:
+The following are official plugins that can be used in Rsbuild.

 ### [React Plugin](/plugins/list/plugin-react.html)